There are several ways to place a trade and check an order on tdameritrade.com. Learn about the Trade tab, SnapTicket, and related features here.

 Hover over an underlined symbol to get a quote, and use the Buy and Sell buttons to start an order in SnapTicket.
 For illustrative purposes only.

-Once you’ve placed an order, click Order Status from the Trade tab or the SnapTicket to review its status.
+Once you’ve placed an order, select Order Status from the Trade tab or SnapTicket to review its status.

 FIGURE 4: ORDER STATUS.